-30 Things (November's Ongoing Blog)
+30 Things: Part 1 (November's Ongoing Blog)

 - Jess

-- 5 min read
+- 12 min read

 I don’t think I’ve ever done one of these, but in my psychology textbook, it went into depth about all the benefits of gratitude on a person’s well-being.
 According to what I read, it can help redirect your thoughts towards the positive, and in turn elicit more positive emotions.
 It also said that having more gratitude has shown to have multiple benefits including less anxiety, more happiness and life satisfaction, optimism, and lower blood pressure.
 So, I guess this is an experiment of sorts, because all those things sound great.

 I know traditionally people usually list something they are grateful for each day.
 I’m not sure I’ll have the time to do that every night, so I might end up listing things in batches every couple days, with hopefully 30 at the end of the month.
 I imagine once I hit half way through the month, some of these might get interesting.
 I’ll probably post it to my Facebook at the end of the November or at the start of December.
 So if you’re here early–hi.
 There might be typos, spelling and grammar mistakes.
 I'm not doing a deep clean on this, so please excuse the mess.
 (Also, another blog post is coming soon.
-I like it, I'm just worried I'm repeating stuff I've already said in other blogs, so I need to go back and compare them to the new one. )
+I like it, I'm just worried I'm repeating stuff I've already said in other blogs, so I need to go back and compare them to the new one.)

 The Gym